 Most of us plug our phones in to charge them.
 But there is also wireless charging available in some devices, which uses a charging station to transfer energy to the receiving device via electromagnetic induction.

-However, it's a feature in its infancy, first offered by Huawei in the Mate 20 Pro, then by Samsung with the S10 series launch, with other flagships expected to follow in the future.
+However, it's a feature in its infancy, first offered by Huawei in the Mate 20 Pro, then by Samsung with the S10 series launch, followed by the Note 10, with yet more flagships expected to follow in the future.

 How fast is reverse wireless charging?